gettek/terraform-azurerm-policy-as-code/modules/set_assignment/README.md

 Assignments can be scoped from overarching management groups right down to individual resources

+> 💡 To automate Role Assignment and Remediation you must explicitly parse a list of required `role_definition_ids` to this module.

 ## Examples

 ### Custom Policy Initiative Assignment